wp-plugins/snow-my-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a plugin for the festive season.
 Spread some snow on your website with this amazing plugin.

 == Description ==
 This is a plugin for the festive season.
 This plugin displays a snowfall with various snowflakes colors and sizes.
 Amaze your website visitors with a snowfall in winter or for that matter any season you want!